 The Exploding Math Club

 So I put a notice on the local homeschool networks, to see if there was any interest at all.
 Kaboom!
-After several days of flying emails, I have 24 students (and their parents) signed up for the Calculus for Young People class, and 30 kids (plus parents) eager to play with math games & activities.
+After several days of flying emails, I have 24 students (and their parents) signed up for calculus, and 30 kids (plus parents) eager to play with math games & activities.

 Now I’m nervous!
 The calculus class starts tomorrow, and the more playful math club meets next week.
 I’ve never tried to teach so many kids with such a wide range of ages in one room.
 I’m hoping I haven’t created a migraine.